nlarusstone/corels-test/paper/feedback.md

 (thus making our solutions more interpretable?).
 I don't know how best to communicate this but you get the idea!

-2. Intro: "custom curiosity function" -- we don't define nor use this anywhere in the paper.
+~~2.
+Intro: "custom curiosity function" -- we don't define nor use this anywhere in the paper.~~ *Now: "a priority queue whose priority metric is customizable,"*

 3. In the example in equation 2, did you mean to put cap(x_n, {p_k} | d_p) since you say that \beta should be a set?